arnav322/Summer_Analytics_2025/Final_Capstone_Project/README.md

 ## ✅ Deliverables

 - Final working notebook: `SA_2025_FinalCapstoneProject.ipynb`
-- GitHub repository with this README, code, and architecture diagram.
+- GitHub repository with this README (with architecture diagram) and code

 ---